isomerpages/govtech-stp/_vtl-land/Frequently Asked Questions.md

 #### 1. Are persons who are medically unfit to be vaccinated allowed to travel under the VTL (Land)?

-Persons who are above the age of 12 in the calendar year and medically unfit are not allowed to travel under the VTL (Land).
+Persons who are above the age of 12 in the calendar year and medically unfit to be vaccinated are not allowed to travel under the VTL (Land).

 #### 2. What information needs to be reflected on the vaccination certificate?